I beg to move,

 “The same due diligence was carried out by the same advisers on all the candidates.”—[Official Report, 27 February 2018; Vol. 636, c.
 698.]

-That directly contradicts the conclusion of the commissioner for public appointments.
+That directly contradicts the conclusion of the commissioner.
 Perhaps the Minister can now tell us whether he rejects the findings of the independent commissioner, or would he like to correct the record?
 Can he give the House any update on what the Government are doing to enforce the ministerial code and ensure that this scandal is not repeated?

 “dialogue with the OfS Chair…to ensure that both student interests and the further education sector”